kohesive/solr-undertow/README.md

 #### Solr Distributions (prefered for Solr 5.x and newer)

 For Solr 5.3 and newer, you only have the option to use the full Solr distribution ZIP file.
 Download the version you desire from the main [Solr website](http://lucene.apache.org/solr/) or [past version archives](http://archive.apache.org/dist/lucene/solr/).
-We have tested versions 5.2.1 (with embedded WAR) and 5.3.x (no WAR no more) and any that have the same directory structure will work.
+We have tested versions 5.2.1 (with embedded WAR) and 5.3.x, 5.4.x, 6.0.0 (nightly builds) and any that have the same directory structure will work.

 #### Solr WAR Files (only 5.2.1 or earlier)

 **For Solr 4.x you can download Solr WAR files** from the Maven repository.
 For example [Solr 4.10.4 WAR](http://central.maven.org/maven2/org/apache/solr/solr/4.10.4/solr-4.10.4.war) and [find older versions here](http://mvnrepository.com/artifact/org.apache.solr/solr).

-**For Solr 5.0 until 5.2.1& you should try the full ZIP distribution** as mentioned above, or you can find a `solr.war` inside the solr distrubtion within the `server/webapps/solr.war` directory.
+**For Solr 5.0 until 5.2.1 you should try the full ZIP distribution** as mentioned above, or you can find a `solr.war` inside the solr distrubtion within the `server/webapps/solr.war` directory.
 The WAR file should be renamed to have the version number included, for example `solr-5.2.1.war` and that needs to match the solr-undertow configuration files.

 #### Custom JVM Parameters